English-Medium Instruction Calculus: Is flipping helpful?: Results

-The Single Variable Calculus course for the Fall semester 2015 was not officially offered as a flipped class course.
-The feedback from the students after the midterm week (around Week 9 of the semester) suggested that there was too much material to cover.
-Some students expressed the opinion that the time was limited in comparison to the materials presented in a Single Variable Calculus course.
-Thus, many of them felt that the instructor covered the material too quickly and was not thorough enough.
-The students preferred slower step by step explanation when discussing particular examples or problems from the textbook.
-One student suggested that it would be great if the course could be offered as a flipped class: \begin{quoting}[leftmargin=\parindent] \textsf{``I think you will be a great professor if you open flipped classes.''} \end{quoting}
+The SVC course during Fall 2015 was not officially offered as a flipped classroom pedagogy course.
+In both midterm and final semester feedback, the common comment thread was about there being too much material to cover during a limited time period.
+Many felt that the instructor covered the material too quickly and not thoroughly.
+They preferred slower step by step explanations when discussing particular examples or problems from the textbook.
+One student suggested that it would be great if the course could be offered as a flipped classroom: {``I think you will be a great professor if you open flipped classes.''}